demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

 Receive threat intelligence about applications, IP addresses, URLs and hashes, a service by Facebook This integration was integrated and tested with API version v3.2 of ThreatExchange

+## Authentication
+The ThreatExchange APIs perform authentication via access tokens.
+After Facebook notifies you that your App can access ThreatExchange, use [the access token tool](https://developers.facebook.com/tools/accesstoken) to get an App Token.
+Please note, app tokens give access to sensitive details to your app and should be treated like a password.
+For more information see [the ThreatExchange API Overview](https://developers.facebook.com/docs/threat-exchange/api/v10.0)

+For Cortex XSOAR versions 6.0 and below, the App Secret should be set in the ***password*** field.

 ## Configure ThreatExchange v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.